fmhy/edit/docs/beginners-guide.md

 For email privacy, we recommend **[Proton](https://proton.me/mail)** and for search **[SearX](https://searx.nixnet.services/)**.
 It's also good to check sites like **[HaveIBeenPwned](https://haveibeenpwned.com/Passwords)** to make sure your info hasn't been part of any recent data breaches.

-!!!note Its best *not* to use your main email or password when you sign up for piracy sites.
-Its good to use a different password on every site you register for, that way if a breach happens, only the password for that one site is compromised.
+!!!note It's best *not* to use your main email or password when you sign up for piracy sites.
+It's good to use a different password on every site you register for, that way if a breach happens, only the password for that one site is compromised.

 ***